Right then, incoming Year 12s doing English Language A Level: here’s your summer work!

 Your comment should be around 200-300 words.
 Make sure you watch both videos before responding.
 You might also want to read through the comments that are already on the post.
 (Avoid anonymous comments.)

-4. Make detailed notes on the Nouns section of your Grammar Glossary.
+4. Make detailed notes on the Nouns section of the Grammar Glossary.

-You will have been given a copy of this during your induction lesson.
-If you missed that, you can find it here.
+You will be given a printed copy of this when you return from the summer, but you can find it electronically here.

 We’ll be having a little test on this when you return, so make sure your notes are up to scratch!